Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

 ## 📄 License

 This project is licensed under the [MIT License](https://opensource.org/license/mit).
-Check out the LICENSE file for more details.
+Check out the LICENSE link for more details.

 ---